Health Services Forms

 New York State Public Health Law requires all college and university students to either receive the vaccination against Meningococcal meningitis, or acknowledge that they have been made aware of the risks and have chosen not to be vaccinated.

-For more information about meningococcal disease, contact your family physician or your student health service.
-Additional information is also available on the websites of the New York State Department of Health, the Centers for Disease Control and Prevention and the American College Health Association.
+Contact your family health care provider or your student health service.
+Additional information is also available on the website of the Centers for Disease Control and Prevention (CDC).

 Recommended Physical Exam Form

-Please present the Report of Medical History to the Physician or N.P. during your physical examination.
+Please complete the front page of the Report of Your Medical History form before you give it to the Physician or NP.